 Taught by Mtech and offered through Coursera, Developing Innovative Ideas for New Companies is the #1 entrepreneurship course on Coursera, according to CourseTalk, with more than 500,000 students worldwide enrolled since 2013.
 This course assists aspiring entrepreneurs in developing great ideas into great companies.

-The goal of Mtech Baltimore is to direct, coordinate and encourage connections between the University of Maryland and the University of Maryand, Baltimore in the biomedical arena, particularly engaging engineering, medicine, pharmacy, law, business and other colleges within both universities.
-The program also aims to provide direction and support for Mtech’s activities into Baltimore, using Mtech’s capabilities to create an innovation ecosystem that helps entrepreneurs turn novel ideas into sustainable businesses.
+The goal of Mtech Baltimore was to direct, coordinate and encourage connections between the University of Maryland and the University of Maryland, Baltimore in the biomedical arena, particularly engaging engineering, medicine, pharmacy, law, business and other colleges within both universities.
+The program also aimed to provide direction and support for Mtech’s activities into Baltimore, using Mtech’s capabilities to create an innovation ecosystem that helped entrepreneurs turn novel ideas into sustainable businesses.

 The 30-credit, 15-month Master of Technology Entrepreneurship, available online to current and aspiring entrepreneurs worldwide, features the university's most advanced and comprehensive entrepreneurship curriculum to date, taking students from concept development and prototyping to business model generation and customer validation, as well as legal aspects of entrepreneurship, financial and innovation management, and effective growth strategies.

 The Rapid Prototyping Center is home to three higher-end machines, electronics prototyping equipment, several high-powered desktop workstations for CAD, and high-accuracy measurement equipment.
 Students, faculty, and staff are encouraged to come visit this space and discuss project ideas or existing projects with lab managers.
 The Rapid Prototyping Lab is Terrapin Works' main hub of collaboration.